realyze/pr-train/README.md

 #### Why?

-Because doing those two things manually can be (very) frustrating.
+Because doing those two things manually can be (very) frustrating, believe you me.

 ## How does it work?

-You worked on a feature and you have a patch that is over 1000 SLOCs long.
-That's a big chunk to review.
+You finished coding a feature and now you have a patch that is over 1000 SLOCs long.
+That's a big patch.
+And a big chunk to review.
 As a good citizen, you want to split the diff into multiple PRs, e.g.:

 - `fred_billing-refactor_frontend_bits`
 - `fred_billing-refactor_backend_bits`
-- `fred/billing-refactor_tests`
+- `fred_billing-refactor_tests`

-We call that a _PR train_.
+That's what we call that a _PR train_.

 If you modify a branch (or e.g. merge/rebase `fred_billing-refactor_frontend_bits` on top of `master`), you'll want all the other branches to receive the change. `git pr-train` does that by merging (or rebasing) each branch into their child branch (i.e., branch 1 into branch 2, branch 2 into branch 3 etc).